Chalk & Limestone Soil Mixture

-This is a common plant from the legume family, often found on drier soils.
-Due to its red and yellow flowers its sometimes called the 'eggs & bacon' plant.
+This is a common plant from the legume family, often found on drier soils, does not like the more acidic soils.
+Birdsfoot trefoil supports 132 different species of insect but is mainly pollinated by bees.
+Due to its red and yellow flowers it's sometimes called the 'eggs & bacon' plant.

 Traditionally a grazing grass, which helps to fill out the base of the sward.
 This compact tufted perennial is found in abundance in sheep pastures.
 It is not aggressive and grows well late into the season when other grasses are giving up.
 It has good winter greenness but is inclined to produce wiry stems if not cut or grazed.

 Field Scabious is a light blue/violet sometimes pink flower and has the special characteristic of being able to change colour, it grows from 30-90cm in height with beautiful single flowers.